 Turn off the oven and transfer the meat to the counter to rest (an internal temperature of medium-rare should register--5 degrees on an instant-read thermometer).

-Divide the medallions among individual plates and spoon the cocoa nib sauce over the top.
+Divide the medallions among individual plates and spoon the cacao nib sauce over the top.
 Serve immediately.

 From assistant Food editor Bonnie S. Benwick.